sheetdb/slate/source/includes/_handlebars.md

 To change content dynamically you can use query strings.
 If you add `data-sheetdb-query-string` and specify the parameter you want to filter by, you can add query to the address bar.
 For example if you use `data-sheetdb-query-string="id"` and add ?id=3 to the url you will get filtered data and display only results with id=3.

-If you want to use more query strings, separate them with a comma with no spaces in between.
+If you want to use more query strings, separate them with commas with no spaces in between.
 E.g `data-sheetdb-query-string="id,age"`.

 ### Here is the result of example code: